 Fermented foods are known to be great sources of probiotics which may help increase good bacteria in the gut.
 The bacteria in your gut can help with your immune system’s response to bad and good bacteria.

 When you consume probiotic rich foods, you maintain a healthy balance of good and bad bacteria in your gut.
 You also help it kill bad bacteria that cause certain illnesses like diarrhea, eczema, IBS, UTI, Crohn’s, bladder cancer, ulcerative colitis, and more.

 Gout and Fermented Foods

-There’s scientific evidence showing that fermented foods can help with gout.
+There’s scientific evidence showing that fermented foods may help with gout.
 A study led by Chandan Prasad found that probiotics have an influence on how purine is absorbed by the body.
 This in turn helps reduce inflammation.
 This makes probiotics found in fermented foods a potentially helpful in managing uric acid levels in gout sufferers.

 Researchers of the study highly recommended using probiotics found in natural foods instead of pills and capsules.
 Thankfully, fermented foods are available in many forms whether as a dessert (yogurt), drink (kombucha), side dish (pickles) or as a meal (miso soup).

 There is only one problem though and that is product labeling.
 Because fermented foods are trendy, some companies market their products to the point of misleading the customer.
 A fruit yogurt claimed to have probiotic benefits may actually just be filled with artificial sugars.
 Then there’s probiotic supplements which don’t specify the genus or species of the bacteria, or don’t indicate the level of probiotic available in the product.